Updated: November 26, 2022

 If you're unable to travel, it's great we have technology.
 You could possible FaceTime, Skype, or use Zoom.
 Using the available technology is a great alternative to spending hundreds or thousands of dollars.

-Have a wonderful Thanksgiving from Tamieka Smith Photography.
+Have a wonderful Thanksgiving and holiday season from Tamieka Smith Photography.